Sleep Apnea Surgery: Is It for You?

 A tracheostomy performed in severe cases involves a surgically created opening in the trachea below the larynx level or voice box.
 This opening bypasses the obstruction area, allowing patients to plug the space during the day, to speak normally, and remove the plug for sleep.

-Several other operations include surgery to remove enlarged tonsils or adenoids, tissue shrinkage through radiofrequency, stiffening the soft palate with stents, and relocating the hyoid bone.
+Several other operations include the removal of tonsils or tonsillectomy, removing the adenoids, tissue shrinkage through radiofrequency, genioglossus surgery, stiffening the soft palate with stents, and relocating the hyoid bone.
 There is no evidence showing high success rates with these procedures.
 However, they should be discussed with your doctor to determine individual benefits.

 What are the risks of surgery for sleep apnea?